-- ➤ ALL boots (including cowboy/cowgirl boots, rain boots, UGG boots, etc.)
+- > ALL boots

-- > Sandals
+- Sandals

-- > Flip flops
+- Flip flops

 - Light up shoes

 - Shoes that make noise (jingle, etc.)

 - > Crocks

 - Character shoes

 - Shoes with exposed heels or toes.

 Jewelry

 Students should not wear bracelets, necklaces or any type of watches.
 If your child's ears are pierced, then they may wear stud earrings only.